PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 Black | 7/15 = 0.46666.. ~= 46.5%
 Green | 1/15 = 0.06666.. ~= 7%

 Alright, now for a concrete example.
 With 100 points in the bank, I decide to play roulette with this strategy, starting with a bid of 10 and doubling every time I lose.
-I will be betting on red, but betting on red or black doesn't make any difference as they both have the same probability.
+I will be betting on red, but betting on red or black doesn't make any difference as they both have the same probability of being the result.

 Round | Bet           | Win/Loss      | Earnings
 ----- | ------------- | ------------- | ----